Traffic to OpenVPN DCO RA clients above the first available tunnel IP address is incorrectly routed

 More details to follow.

-Updated by Steve Wheeler 2 months ago
+Updated by Steve Wheeler about 1 year ago

 Nothing special is required to recreate this beyond enabling DCO: